Research and Development in Forensic Science for Criminal Justice Purposes

 Summary

 OJP is committed to advancing work that promotes civil rights and racial equity, increases access to justice, supports crime victims and individuals impacted by the justice system, strengthens community safety and protects the public from crime and evolving threats, and builds trust between law enforcement and the community.
 With this solicitation, NIJ seeks proposals for rigorous basic or applied research and development projects.
-An NIJ forensic science research and development grant supports a discrete, specified, circumscribed project that will:

 1. Increase the body of knowledge to guide and inform forensic science policy and practice; or